rdegges/rdegges-blog/articles/2012/heroku-isnt-for-idiots.md

 ## Heroku is Modular

 One of Heroku's greatest strengths as a platform is its modularity.
-The core Heroku platform gives you a basic way to deploy and manage your codebase and applications, while the [Heroku addons][] allow you to pick-and-choose your various infrastructure components.
+The core Heroku platform gives you a basic way to deploy and manage your code base and applications, while the [Heroku Addons][] allow you to pick-and-choose your various infrastructure components.

-![Heroku_addons][]
+![Heroku Addons CLI][]

 Adding, resizing, and removing infrastructure components is reduced from hundreds of hours of sysadmin work to a single command.